Euclideon/udcore/udPlatform/Docs/udJSON.md

 Relevant methods:

-  * udValue::Set(bool v)
+  * udJSON::Set(bool v)
-  * udValue::AsBool() - Numeric types will return true if >= 1.0, string types will return true if equal to the string "true" (ignoring case) or the string is entirely a number >= 1.0 (eg "1.5")
+  * udJSON::AsBool() - Numeric types will return true if >= 1.0, string types will return true if equal to the string "true" (ignoring case) or the string is entirely a number >= 1.0 (eg "1.5")
-  * udValue::ToString() - Will yield "true" or "false"
+  * udJSON::ToString() - Will yield "true" or "false"

 ### T_Int64